Understanding Kadane’s Algorithm

 The beauty of Kadane’s Algorithm lies in its efficiency.
 While a naive solution might require checking all possible subarrays (which could take O(n²) time), Kadane’s Algorithm only takes O(n) time.
 Here’s how it achieves this:

-• Update max_current to be the maximum of the current element alone or the current element plus the max_current from the previous iteration.
-This decision determines whether to include the current element in the existing subarray or to start a new subarray.
+from the previous iteration.
+This decision determines whether to include the current element in the existing subarray or to start a new subarray. - If

 Pseudocode for Kadane’s Algorithm